Eisheiligen in Germany – The German Ice Saints of May

 Unknown artist, 15th century, Public domain, via Wikimedia Commons

-Born in 340, Servatius was thought to be a cousin (a few hundred years removed) from John the Baptist, and therefore a member of the Holy Family.
-When he foresaw the Hun invasion of Rome, he moved to Tongren on the Baltic Coast of Gaul where he became Archbishop (this area was inhabited by the first people that Tacitus labeled “Germani”).
-You will easily recognize statues of Servatius, because he always holds wooden shoes.
+Born in 340, Servatius was thought to be a cousin (a few hundred years removed) from John the Baptist and, therefore, a member of the Holy Family.
+When he foresaw the Hun invasion of Rome, he moved to Tongren on the Baltic Coast of Gaul, where he became Archbishop.
+This area was inhabited by the first people Tacitus labeled “Germani.”
+You will easily recognize the statue of Servatius because he always holds wooden shoes.
 Legend says that he was killed BY a wooden shoe!
 (I’ve worn them, they are uncomfortable)

-Servatius is the patron saint of Frost Damage (makes sense for an Eisheiligen), foot problems (makes sense for a guy killed by a shoe), rheumatism, and plagues of rats.
+Servatius is the patron saint of Frost Damage (which makes sense for an Eisheiligen), foot problems (which makes sense for a guy killed by a shoe), rheumatism, and plagues of rats.

 Bonifatius- May 14